Jibaru/gobeats/README.md

 # Installation

 1. Download the binary for your os.
-2. In same folder of the binary, create a config file.
+2. In same folder of the binary, create a `config.yml` file.
 Then put your initial configuration there.
+3. In same folder of the binary, create a folder called `storage`.
-3. Start the application on a terminal.
+4. Start the application on a terminal.

 # Configuration